Croatia Bike Tour

 Zagreb is the best hub for getting to Dubrovnik.
 From there, Croatian Air to Dubrovnik is cheap.
 Near Dubrovnik, stay in Cavtat, 3km from the airport - a nice small port, like Dubrovnik, but without the crowds and cruise ships.

-Ljubljana, Hotel Lev, 15:00, day one.
+Ljubljana, Hotel Vander, 15:00, day one.
 Transfers available from the airport; please contact us for arrangements.